roberto314/Unicomp3/README.md

 ### Configuration RAM ###

-The configuration is done with 1Mx16 fast ram on the peripheral boards.
-These will be configured from the STM32F401.
+The configuration is done with 1Mx16 fast ram on the RAMROM board.
+It is configured from the STM32F401.
 The cs = 15 is for writing the main RAM, cs = 14 is the chip select for the RAMROM board.
 The rest is free.